Coastal Carolina vs. Georgia State NCAA Football Odds, Plays and Insights | November 13, 2021

 - Georgia State is 6-3-0 against the spread this season.

-- Georgia State is 5-0 against the spread and 4-1 overall when the team scores more than 17.3 points.
+- Georgia State is 5-0 against the spread and 4-1 overall when the team notches more than 17.3 points.

-- In games that Georgia State churns out over 320.9 yards, the team is 5-1 against the spread and 4-2 overall.
+- When Georgia State amasses more than 320.9 yards, the team is 5-1 against the spread and 4-2 overall.

-- This year the Panthers have turned the ball over 10 times, one more than the Chanticleers' takeaways (9).
+- The Panthers have turned the ball over one more time (10 total) than the Chanticleers have forced a turnover (9) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.